 Large Lot Industrial Site Assessment Project

-The Washington County Large Lot Industrial Site Assessment Project will complete detailed site assessments for 11 large industrial sites within Washington County that are currently not development-ready.
+The Washington County Large Lot Industrial Site Assessment Project completed detailed site assessments for 15 large industrial sites (greater than 25 acres) within Washington County that are currently not development-ready.

 Establishing a supply of development-ready large sites is critical to this region’s ability to attract and retain large industrial firms and generate traded-sector jobs that pay higher wages and improve the tax base for public services.
 Because the Portland region must compete with other metropolitan areas for such traded-sector industries, it must be able to provide a reasonable inventory of development ready sites to meet shrinking business decision timelines and capture investments with the upturn in the economy.

-The project will be completed through a partnership with Washington County and the cities of Forest Grove, Hillsboro, Sherwood, Tualatin, and Wilsonville, with technical assistance from the Port of Portland.
-This project builds on the work of the Regional Industrial Site Readiness Project (described below) by using the same framework to complete the site assessments.
-The County will serve as project manager.
+The project was completed through a partnership with Washington County and the cities of Forest Grove, Hillsboro, Sherwood, Tualatin, and Wilsonville, with technical assistance from the Port of Portland, Business Oregon, DLCD, and the Department of State Lands.
+This project built on the work of the Regional Industrial Site Readiness Project by using the same framework to complete the site assessments.

 The 15 sites range in size from 25 to 225 net acres.
 Development timelines for the sites range from fifteen months to more than six years.